cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/detail-callouts/detail-generalized-instantiated-model.md

-# Detail: Generalized Instantiated Models
+# Detail: Generalized Instantiated Model

 This page describes **Generalized instantiated models** in the **Instantiated Model** box.
 These are **custom models with user-specified